Monthly Community Meeting

-The Kubernetes community meeting is intended to provide a holistic overview of community activities, critical release information, and governance updates.
-It also provides a forum for discussion of project-level concerns that might need a wider audience than a single special interest group (SIG).
+The Kubernetes community meeting is intended to provide a contributor-wide forum for discussion of various community activities, critical release information, Kubernetes Enhancement Proposals (KEPs), and governance updates.
+The focus of discussion is on project-level concerns that might need a wider audience than a single special interest group (SIG).

 Notes from the meeting are published to this forum thread for wider distribution.
 A good notetaker is important to help get the information out to people who cannot attend.
 Volunteers are always welcome to either add their notes directly to the document, or inform the host that they would like to help take notes at the beginning of the call.

-If you have a topic you’d like to present or would like to see discussed, please propose a specific date on the Kubernetes Community Meeting Agenda.
+If you have a topic you’d like to present or would like to see discussed, please propose that topic on the Kubernetes Community Meeting Agenda.

 General speaking the meeting is structured as follows:

 - Any community announcements that are not discussion topics should go here

 - Release Updates (~10 minutes, Optional, release manager’s discretion)